 - Biological information processing: How cells communicate, process biological signals and take decisions?

-- Synthetic Biology and DNA Computing: How can we design new DNA/RNA Computing devices able to operate in vivo?
+- Synthetic Biology and DNA Computing: How can we design new smart DNA/RNA computing devices able to operate in vivo?

-- Artificial Intelligence in vivo: How to use Artificial Intelligence ideas to program smart living cellular computers?
+- Artificial Intelligence in vivo: How to apply artificial intelligence principles to program smart living cellular computers?
 How to engineer a programmable biocircuit able to learn to classify living cells?
+How to engineer a programmable living drug?

 - Artificial Intelligence in Biology: How to apply evolutionary computing and deep learning tools for the design of better biocircuits and selection of biomarkers?